ncbdrck/reactorx200_ros_reacher/README.md

 ### 1. ROS_RL

-This ROS repo requires ROS_RL to be installed.
+This ROS repo requires **ROS_RL** to be installed.
 Please follow the instructions in the [ROS_RL repository](https://github.com/ncbdrck/ros_rl) to install ROS_RL.

 ### 2. MultiROS

-To simulate the task, you need to install the [MultiROS](https://github.com/ncbdrck/multiros) package.
-Please follow the instructions in the package to install it.
+To simulate the task, you need to install the **MultiROS** package.
+Please follow the instructions in the [MultiROS repository](https://github.com/ncbdrck/multiros) to install MultiROS.

 ### 3. Rx200 Robot repository